Senior Thesis Guidelines

 The thesis should be submitted as a single document, including title page, abstract, and bibliography.
 The total length of the thesis should be between 10,000 and 11,000 words, including notes and bibliography.
 Proper citation (Chicago style) is essential, including a complete bibliography of sources consulted; use footnotes rather than endnotes.
 The work should be double-spaced, 12 point, in Times, Times New Roman, or Arial font, with 1” margins.
 All theses should be submitted electronically to Tutt Library following the instructions on the Library’s homepage.

 Summary of Thesis Schedule

 - Block 7: Topic submission, collective meeting, advisor assignment

-- Preregistration: Register for RE405 in the fall and RE406 in the spring
+- Preregistration: Register for RE405 in the fall and save a block for RE406 in the spring

 - Preliminary research